 Success in SEO in 2017 means treating your content and keywords on a level playing field instead of basing one around the other.
 That doesn’t mean they should interlink, though.
 Find as many actionable keywords related to you as you can and build a content plan around it.
 Brainstorm ideas that are related to those keywords too.
 Don’t just stick to “personal injury attorney in Ontario”, create content that is based around solving the problems (and therefore searches) of people who might be searching for that terms like:

 - Am I eligible for a legal settlement from my injury?

 - Is my employer at fault for an injury at work?

 - How much does an attorney take in fees?

 Understanding the decreasing importance of keywords themselves and instead focusing on the intent that users have will help you create content that drives results in the coming year.
-You need to get more creative and solve more issues for your users.
+You and your SEO company need to get more creative and solve more issues for your users.
 That doesn’t mean that keywords don’t matter.
 They do matter, just not the way they used to.